yamify-org/Yamify-contents/Week 4 Content/content.md

 - Localized Learning: Courses delivered in Swahili, Yoruba, and Hausa, making AI accessible to more learners.

 - Problem-Driven Curriculum: From using NLP to combat misinformation to building ML models for crop disease prediction, students solve real African challenges.
+#

+### Why Infrastructure Is the Missing Link

+Training without infrastructure is like teaching someone to drive without giving them a car.

+Building and deploying AI models requires high-performance compute, reliable internet, and cloud environments optimized for AI workloads.
+But Africa only accounts for 0.29% of global cloud capacity (6Wresearch, 2023).
+Most developers pay up to 300% more using AWS or Google Cloud due to currency exchange rates and international billing barriers.

+Yamify’s AI-native cloud platform solves this:

+- GPU Compute at Local Rates: Our infrastructure reduces costs by up to 60% compared to US-based clouds.

+- Data Centers in Africa: With our facilities in Nigeria, the DRC, and South Africa, we bring compute closer to developers—reducing latency and keeping data sovereign.

+- Optimized for Local Use Cases: Developers can run models tailored to African dialects, datasets, and connectivity constraints.